Emergency

 What is macular degeneration?

-Macular degeneration is an umbrella term for various diseases of the macula—the region of the retina that regulates sharp vision and allows us to read, recognise faces, details, colours, etc.
+Macular degeneration is an umbrella term for various diseases affecting the macula—the central region of the retina responsible for sharp vision.
+This area enables us to read and recognize faces, colors, and fine details.

 www.alleye.io